 - to approve the budget;

-- to accept the report of the Council
+- to accept the report of the Board

 - to commission an independent expert to audit the accounting and to report his/her findings to the General Assembly

-- to discharge the treasurer, Council and governing board (Entlastung erteilen)
+- to discharge the treasurer and the Board (Entlastung erteilen)

 - to discuss and decide on future activities of the association.